 Heather also gathered, evaluated data for, and authored the sections on Wetlands and Nonindigenous Aquatic Species.
 She researched and wrote the introductory and background sections for the report, and supplied the conceptual and graphic design for the brochure, which summarizes the full report for the public.
 She also provided logistical, organizational, and editorial support to the team during the implementation of the River Report project.

 April Moore, B.S.

-April Moore was the program manager for the Environmental Center at UNF (2006-2011).
+April Moore was the program manager for the Environmental Center at University of North Florida (2006-2011).

 April provided administrative support for the report team.

 Patrick Welsh, Ph.D. is a retired Navy oceanographer and NOAA meteorologist with broad interest in the coastal ocean and atmosphere, particularly the physical flow fields and their physics.
 He is currently Executive Director of the Advanced Weather Information Systems Laboratory where he works with realtime environmental data systems and geophysical computer models.
 He has long term interests in mesoscale severe storm structure, Doppler radar signatures from tropical cyclone induced tornadoes, influences of river and sea breezes, Florida tornadoes, and coastal impact of hurricanes and hurricane storm surge.

 Pat gathered/evaluated data for and authored the water quality section on Ground Water.

 Phone: (904) 210-1918